aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to XLTM or Online App" h2="Export RTF to XLTM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include RTF to XLTM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format used for exchanging text between different word processors and text-processing applications.
+It is a popular format for exchanging documents between different platforms and applications.
+On the other hand, XLTM (Excel Macro-Enabled Template) is an Excel template file format used for creating and saving Excel documents.
+It is a popular format for creating and saving Excel documents with macros.
+Therefore, it is important to convert RTF to XLTM in order to create and save Excel documents with macros.

+<h2>How Aspose.Total helps for rtf to xltm conversion</h2>

+Aspose.Total for C++ is a comprehensive package of APIs that enables developers to create, manipulate and convert documents, images, presentations and other file formats.
+It includes APIs such as Aspose.Words for C++, Aspose.Cells for C++ and Aspose.PDF for C++.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It enables developers to export RTF to HTML.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to convert HTML to XLTM.
+Therefore, by using Aspose.Total for C++, developers can easily include RTF to XLTM conversion feature within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}